 For details go to our Contest Schedule.

-The Rube Goldberg Machine Contest (RGMC) is an annual national competition that challenges teams of students from middle school to college age to compete in building the most elaborate and hilarious Rube Goldberg Machine.
+The Rube Goldberg Machine Contest (RGMC) is an annual international competition that challenges teams of students from middle school to college age to compete in building the most elaborate and hilarious Rube Goldberg Machine.

-igus® is proud to offer complimentary products for registered teams of the 2014 Rube Goldberg Machine Contest.
+igus® is proud to offer complimentary products for registered teams of the 2015 Rube Goldberg Machine Contest.